You've Got This Part I

 In the second part of this blog, I’m going to share with you how this ‘disappointment’ from a small-minded town in Derbyshire found the courage to pick the pen back up and write about things that mattered to him and how writing became his pathway to a unique career and lifestyle, with so many new friendships and, most of all, happiness.

 And, if you’re a dyslexic ‘disappointment’ reading this too, nice to meet you.
 You’ve got this, I promise.
-(RM)
+[ITL]

-Mikey Markham (AKA Rhythmical Mike) is an Independent Thinking Associate who is in demand by schools and colleges across the country helping teachers help get the best out of children when it comes to creativity, literacy and confidence.
+Mikey Markham (AKA Rhythmical Mike) is an Independent Thinking Associate, performance poet and film maker who is in demand by schools and colleges across the country helping teachers help get the best out of children when it comes to creativity, literacy and confidence.